 This may sound like something straight out of some crazy sci-fi film and yet one Winchester communications company insists that it may be coming sooner than we think.

-Phone Sense’s Barney Lingholm speaking on BBC’s Click says: ‘Just imagine a scenario if you will.
+Phone Sensical’s Barney Lingholm says: ‘Just imagine a scenario if you will.
 Your gas bill says that you have used £3,400,000 in one quarter, nearly double what you might expect, so you call up and a robot answers: ‘For billing queries press-1, for… yaddada-yaddada… and so on.
 You press the relevant number, the robot puts you on hold and you listen to a tone-deaf Stylophone player murdering Vivaldi’s Four Seasons for the next thirty minutes, before being inexplicably cut-off just as you get connected to a real person at the call centre in Mumbai.’

 ‘However, once a company installs our new technology’, enthuses Lingholm, ‘The number will either ring out briefly then be answered by a real person, or else you’ll get an engaged tone in which case you can go and make a cup of tea and try again later.
 When you do get through the person answering will ask which department you require and then transfer you to another human being who will deal promptly with your query.’

 However big-business has been quick to pour cold water on the idea.
-Head of Customer Relations at British Gas, Tristan O’Keefe commented: ‘That has to be the craziest idea I’ve ever heard in my life and it would never work in a million years.
+A spokesperson for the gas sector commented: ‘That has to be the craziest idea I’ve ever heard in my life and it would never work in a million years.
 For decades customers have called premium-rate numbers and been put on hold for interminably long periods of time before being thwarted in their purpose at every turn.
 And anyway, we’d have to pay real people.
 Robots cost nothing.’

 An undaunted Lingholm remains adamant that the days of the phone robot are numbered, but concedes there will have to be one notable exception.
 ‘Jobcentre Plus is protected by a charter stating that at all times it must provide its callers with the most soul-destroying, unhelpful and life-sapping experience imaginable, so obviously it will not be employing real people in its call centre… ever.’